wandyezj/Random/writings/thoughts/api_design.md

 #### Structure Purpose

 The purpose of API structure is to provide the concrete blocks of interaction the user can access.
-The structure contributes towards representing allowed behavior and shaping the users __Mental Model__ of the API.
-The structure also contributes towards the readability of the final sequence of interaction blocks.
+The structure contributes towards: representing allowed behavior, shaping the users __Mental Model__ of the API, and the readability of the final sequence of interaction blocks.

 #### Structure Principals

-* Prefer strongly types structures
-* Prefer one method of error handling
+##### Form Follow Function

-* Having the same structure represent the same concept is easier to understand and remember.
+The form of the API should represent it's function.
+Having the same structure represent the same concept is easier to understand and remember.

-* Choose one method of error handling.
-Avoid mixing error handling structures: return codes, exceptions etc..
-* Strong Types
-* Avoid overloading operators with operations that are not mainstream on those object types.
+Having the form of the API: names, types, functions, and parameters describe the behavior encapsulated makes it easier for developers to identify the correct API to use.

+##### Constrain use

+The structure should constrain the use of the API to make correct usage of the API easy and wrong usage of the API hard.
+Similarly the intended use of the API should look correct and unintended use should look incorrect.

 ### Documentation

 Documentation explains to the user how to effectively interact with the API.

+Documentation generally:

+* explains the __Technical Model__ employed,
+* describes the __Mental Model__ the API represents,
+* provides examples of correct usage, and
+* catalogues available functionality.

+Documentation also

 Documentation can

 Making sure it works well and is accessible from a development environment